juliajerke/advanced-statistics-with-python/README.md

 # Advanced Statistics with Python

-Course material for the course 'Data analysis - Advanced Statistics with Python' that I taught in Fall 2021 at the University of Zurich.
+Course material for the course 'Data Analysis - Advanced Statistics with Python' that I taught in Fall 2021 at the University of Zurich.
 Contact me for questions or feedback: jerke@soziologie.uzh.ch

-The course overview can be found in the file *course_summary*.
+The course overview can be found in the file *course_summary.pdf*.

 Note: In the first half of the course (sessions 1 to 5) we worked with the _Spyder_ IDE.
 In the second half of the course (sessions 6 to 10) we worked with _Jupyter Notebook_.